Ben-Hur: A Tale of the Christ: Film, radio, and television

 In 1955, MGM began planning for a new version of the film with William Wyler as its director, who had worked as an assistant director of the chariot race in the 1925 film.
 The 1959 film adaptation of Ben-Hur starred Charlton Heston as Judah, with Stephen Boyd as Messala.
 It was shot on location in Rome.
 Filming wrapped up on January 7, 1959, at a cost of an estimated $12.5 to $15 million; it became the most expensive motion picture made up to that time.
 It was also among the most successful films ever made.
 The film premiered at Loews State Theater in New York City on November 18, 1959.
 It earned more than $40 million at the box office and an estimated $20 million more in merchandising revenues.

 Wallace's novel was eclipsed by the popularity of Wyler's 1959 film adaptation, a "blockbuster hit for MGM", that won a record 11 Academy awards from the Academy of Motion Picture Arts and Sciences and became the top-grossing film of 1960.
 Heston won the Oscar for Best Actor, and called it his "best film work"; Wyler won the Academy Award for Best Director.
 In 1998, the American Film Institute named Wyler's film one of the 100 best American films of all time.
 The screenplay is credited solely to Karl Tunberg.
 Christopher Fry and Gore Vidal also made significant contributions during production.
 Vidal stated that he had added a homoerotic subtext, a claim disputed by Heston.

 A BBC Radio 4 dramatization of the book in four parts was first broadcast in the United Kingdom in March–April, 1995, starring Jamie Glover as Ben-Hur, with a cast that included Samuel West and Michael Gambon.

+Focus on the Family's Radio Theatre program produced a dramatized version of the story in 2000 using a large cast of well known English actors.